-To maintain the accuracy of the DNA code and prevent these harmful effects, cells need to be able to repair DNA damage.
+Clearly, cells need to be able to repair DNA damage in order to maintain the accuracy of the genes that code for needed proteins.
 In fact, evolution has produced multiple molecular mechanisms for DNA repair.

 One type of DNA repair is called photorepair.
 In photorepair the enzyme, photolyase, uses energy from visible light to break the abnormal bond in a dimer and restore the DNA to its original, normal structure.